* Hurricane forecast to hit Gulf coast late Friday or Saturday

 Union Pacific said changes could include locations from Brownsville near the border with Mexico north to Beaumont, Texas.

-(Reporting by Brendan O'Brien in Milwaukee and Brian Thevenot in Corpus Christi; Editing by Phil Berlowitz and Meredith Mazzilli)
+(Reporting by Brendan O'Brien in Milwaukee and Brian Thevenot in Corpus Christi; Editing Meredith Mazzilli and Andrew Hay)